EU AI Act Evidence for AI Agents

 Article 12 requires "automatic recording of events (logs) over the lifetime of the system" that enable tracing of the system's operation.
 Article 26(6) requires deployers to retain these logs for "a period of at least six months."
 The logs must be sufficient to monitor the system's operation, identify risks, and facilitate post-market surveillance.

-Veto's decision logs satisfy Article 12 by default.
+Veto decision records can create Article 12 evidence when the governed path captures the required context.
 Every protect() call produces a structured record with full decision context.
 Here is the format:

 {